 The Qualifying Exam assesses a student's competence in fundamental physics.
-The exam is used to identify areas of weakness the student should address to be successful in the graduate program and beyond.
+The exam is used to identify areas of weakness the student should address.
 The Qualifying Exam provides a formative experience for solidifying a student's command of fundamental physics.